open-runtimes/open-runtimes/runtimes/deno-1.14/README.md

 The runtime itself uses [oak](https://deno.land/x/oak@v10.2.1) as the Web Server to process the execution requests.

-To learn more about runtimes, visit [Runtimes introduction](https://github.com/open-runtimes/open-runtimes#runtimes-introduction) section of the main README.md.
+To learn more about runtimes, visit [Structure](https://github.com/open-runtimes/open-runtimes#structure) section of the main README.md.

 ## Usage